Mehan42/chatVPN/docs/API_AUTHENTICATION_GUIDE.md

 ## Overview

-This guide explains how to use token-based authentication for XVPN API endpoints.
+This guide explains how to use token-based authentication for XVPN API endpoints and manage API tokens.

 ## Authentication Mechanism